SameerSondhi/SameerSondhi/README.md

 # 💫 About Me:
-Im a full stack software developer currently focusing on writing business logic (back end code) and creating REST APIs using Java & Python.
-I currently volunteer as a Web Designer/Developer for Catalyze Silicon Valley, a non-profit connected with Code for San Jose.
+Im a full stack software developer currently living in the Bay Area.

 ## 🌐 Socials: